Swells build in Hawke's Bay, forecaster expect peak to be Monday evening

 HBCDEM group controller Ian Macdonald said it was likely that the region's coastline will experience significant waves and hazardous sea conditions through Tuesday.

-A ship was on Monday anchoring off the coast of Napier, rather than in port, as a precaution.
+A ship was today anchoring off the coast of Napier rather than in port, as a precaution.

 Napier Port's docks were this morning all but empty and a Napier Port spokeswoman said the effects of Cyclone Cody the eruption of volcano Hunga-Tonga-Hunga-Ha'pai were partially to blame.